lambdaacademy/2015.12_erlang/README.md

                      ) -> ok.
 ```

 `tt_publisher:publish/1` should publish on Twitter the talks.
-So the example invocation above should result in something like follwoing in the Twitter account:
+So the example invocation above should result in something like following in the Twitter account:

-> The paln for the follwing hour is:
+> The plan for the following hour is:
 > * 17:00 - 17:30 "School of Erlang", ESL Office
 > * 17:30 - 18:00 "School of Elixir", ESL Office

-`tt_publisher` should run as a gen_server and be plugged into the application supervision tree.
+`tt_publisher` should run as a `gen_server` and be plugged into the application supervision tree.

 ## References ##